-- The term used to describe the original object service Amazon Web Services (AWS) introduced.
-Now is used synonomysously for an object service.
+- The term used to describe the original object service Amazon Web Services (AWS) introduced and is now used synonymously for an object service.
 S3 also is used to define the object API which is highly leveraged throughout projects.

 The figure shows the high-level mapping of the conceptual structure:

 This feature is composed of a few high-level constructs:

 - The load balancer is part of the Nutanix MSP and serves as a proxy for service and data requests.
 This ensures high-availability for the service and load balancing among the Objects containers.

 - The service manager serves as the endpoint for all UI requests and manages object store instances.
 It is also responsible for collecting stats from instances.

 - The metadata server contains all the metadata around a Nutanix Objects deployment (e.g. buckets, objects, etc.).
 To bolster performance of the metadata server, Nutanix developed ChakrDB, leveraging a RocksDB based Key-Value store which consumes Nutanix Volumes for storage.

 - Built in-house, this is the data path engine that is responsible for managing object data and coordinating metadata updates with the Metadata Server.
 It interfaces with Stargate via the Storage Proxy API.

 - The Region Manager is responsible to managing all of the object storage information (e.g. Region) on DSF.

 - A region provides the high-level mapping between an object and the corresponding locations on Nutanix vDisk(s).
 Similar to a vDisk ID, offset and length.